 I didn't disregard him and leave him alone - he could tell me about his passion as long as we followed it up with some English and Maths thereafter.
 He was very capable in Maths, "we have to understand money", was his reasoning.

 As the year progressed his improved attendance meant the interaction with his peers improved; they came to realise he was just another one of them and his relationships and bonds grew stronger.

 I learnt he was an amazing musician, capable of playing three instruments - he was part of a wedding band that would earn up to a £1000 on the weekends - at times I wondered if I was in the wrong game!

 Like many new communities and perhaps more so than most, the Roma Gypsies are chastised by mainstream society, negative press and fear of 'the others' playing a massive part; this in turn leads the Roma youth to feel detached.

 The Roma gypsies are just another societal group - we all come from one in some way or form, each has it's own nuances and traits.

 As I grew to understand Mikey and his community, I couldn't help but think back to when I was growing up, the stories I used to hear from my parents of their experiences with their friends upon arriving to London, not knowing the language in a foreign culture, sharing a room between them because nobody wanted to house them - even squatting with illegal gas and electric supply.
 I thought about myself and some of my friends who are now established working 14 hour shifts to help out with the family - were we so far apart and different from the Roma Gypsies?

-It is easy to sit in comfort and pass moral judgments on others when we don't have have to experience these scenarios; The socio-economic pressures on Mikey’s family and community meant that to a point they couldn't afford to allow him the privilege of flourishing as a child, so as a (young) man he was a valuable commodity.
+It is easy to sit in comfort and pass moral judgements on others when we don't have have to experience these scenarios.
+The socio-economic pressures on Mikey’s family and community meant that, to a point, they couldn't afford to allow him the privilege of flourishing as a child, so as a (young) man he was a valuable commodity.
 Yet when he was given the chance, he truly relished and thrived.